Product Management Organization Structure: Which One to Choose?

-To help its teams act fast and effectively Amazon came up with the “two-pizza rule”, which means they keep each internal team small enough to fill up on two pizzas (that is about 6 people in a team).
+To help its teams act fast and effectively, Amazon developed the "two-pizza rule," which means they keep each internal team small enough to fill up on two pizzas (about 6 people in a team).

 Mission-based teams by Zapier

-At Zapier they have cross-functional teams of 3 to 8 people that work on one specific task.
+Zapier has cross-functional teams of 3 to 8 people working on one specific task.
 Teams have full autonomy: the responsibility for failures and successes lies only on them.

-Though teams work independently, once in a while they have to present their projects to the whole company.
+Though teams work independently, they have to present their projects to the whole company once in a while.
 It helps to spread the knowledge and keep transparency across the company.

 To get a better idea of which approach to choose when organizing your product management, first of all, try to define: